rkitover/windows-dev-guide/README.md

 gci | count
 ```

 .
-This is essentially the same thing, because lines of text in pwsh
+This is essentially the same thing, because lines of text in
-pipelines are actually string objects, as I already mentioned at
+PowerShell pipelines are actually string objects, as I already
-least 3 times.
+mentioned at least 3 times.

 #### Sub-Expressions and Strings